KubiV/ThreeJS-EditorDEMO/README.md

 # 3D Visualisations and Labels - ThreeJS DEMO

-Run from the "threejsdemo/public" folder using following command:
+Run from "threjsdemo" directory using following command:
-`npm run dev`
-or in "threjsdemo" folder using:
 `node server.js`

-In Editor window you can by clicking on the model create a .txt file, where are stored 2 sets of coordinates - one for the point on the model, second for the tag placement.
-Afterwards you can modify the labels inside the `labels.json` after following this scheme using the values inside the .txt:
+The labels shown in `index.html` (so called "Vizualizace" window, labels are only visible here) are stored in `labels.json` file.
+To add another label you can open the editor (`editor.html`) and by changing the Distance (with the slider) you modify the label distance from the model surface, Description changes the text inside the label.
+And finally you click at the spot on the model where you want to add the label.

 ```
 {